 The reduction in criminal court hearings due to the pandemic has had a knock-on impact on criminal legal aid.
 The MoJ report, Legal aid statistics quarterly, England and Wales April to June 2020

-(24 September 2020) highlights a 41 per cent decrease in expenditure on Crown Court cases and a 50 per cent reduction in the volume of work passing through the magistrates’ courts (page 1).
+(24 September 2020), highlights a 41 per cent decrease in expenditure on Crown Court cases and a 50 per cent reduction in the volume of work passing through the magistrates’ courts compared with the same period the previous year (page 1).
 Overall spending on criminal legal aid has fallen from around £215m in April–June 2019 to just over £137m in the same quarter this year, a reduction of just over 36 per cent (Legal aid statistics tables – April to June 2020

 , MoJ, 24 September 2020, table 1.1).

-While overall expenditure for civil legal aid has not decreased by as much – a 16 per cent reduction in the latest quarter compared to the previous year (Legal aid statistics quarterly, England and Wales April to June 2020, page 11) – the impact of the measures to combat the pandemic has been far greater on non-family work.
+While overall expenditure for civil legal aid has not decreased by as much – a 16 per cent reduction in the latest quarter compared with the previous year (Legal aid statistics quarterly, page 11) – the impact of measures to combat the pandemic has been far greater on non-family work.
 The fall in expenditure on family cases was 12 per cent as opposed to 32 per cent in other work.

-Expenditure in immigration cases provides an example of the disproportionate impact of COVID-19 on civil legal aid: it fell by 31 per cent compared with the same quarter in 2019 (Legal aid statistics quarterly, England and Wales April to June 2020
+Expenditure on immigration cases provides an example of the disproportionate impact of COVID-19 on civil legal aid: it fell by 31 per cent compared with the same quarter in 2019 (Legal aid statistics quarterly,

-, page 13).
-The majority of immigration work was in asylum law and the numbers refugees claiming asylum have reduced during the pandemic (Immigration statistics: asylum applications, initial decisions and resettlement
+page 13).
+The majority of immigration work was in asylum law and the numbers of refugees claiming asylum have reduced during the pandemic (Immigration statistics: asylum applications, initial decisions and resettlement

 , Home Office, 27 August 2020, table Asy_D01).

 Housing work is by far the biggest casualty of the fall-out from the pandemic.
-The MoJ reports a 60 per cent decrease in housing cases in the quarter compared with the same quarter last year (Legal aid statistics quarterly, England and Wales April to June 2020, page 13).
-According to the report, over 80 per cent of housing cases were carried out under the legal help scheme and there was a reduction of around a third in new legal help starts overall compared to April–June last year (Legal aid statistics tables – April to June 2020, MoJ, 24 September 2020, table 1.2).
+The MoJ reports a 60 per cent decrease in housing cases in the relevant quarter compared with the same quarter last year (Legal aid statistics quarterly, page 13).
+According to the report, over 80 per cent of housing cases were carried out under the legal help scheme and there was a reduction of around a third in new legal help starts overall compared with April–June last year (Legal aid statistics tables – April to June 2020, table 1.2).
 Due to the suspension of housing possession cases, the biggest reduction in work has been in the housing possession duty schemes (HPDSs).
 In April–June 2019, there were 8,878 HPDS new cases; in the same quarter this year, there were none.